jfriesne/audiomove/README.txt

                  - Added support for reading and writing MP3 audio format.
                  - Added support for reading and writing CAF+ALAC audio format.
-                 - Fixed a bug that caused destination folders with spaces in the path to not be usable.
+                 - Fixed a bug that caused destination folders with spaces in the path to not be usable. o Removed the AKRip library from the Windows build as it doesn't appear to support 64-bit builds.

 v1.23 5/28/2021  - Updated all the submodules to the latest/current versions
                  - Fixed a Qt-related problem that prevented the "are you sure you want